foo-software/lighthouse-check/README.md

 <img src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-audit-report.png" />

 This project provides **two ways of running audits** - locally in your own environment or remotely via [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) API.
-For basic usage, running locally could suffice.
-If you'd like to maintain a historical record of Lighthouse audits, you can connect to [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) by following the [provided steps](#automated-lighthouse-check-api-usage).
+For basic usage, running locally will suffice, but if you'd like to maintain a historical record of Lighthouse audits and utilize other features, you can run audits remotely by following the [steps and examples](#automated-lighthouse-check-api-usage).

 # Features

 - [Simple usage](#basic-usage) - only one parameter required.
 - Run **multiple** Lighthouse audits with one command.
+- Optionally run Lighthouse remotely and save audits with the [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) API.
 - Optionally [save an HTML report locally](#saving-reports-locally).
 - Optionally [save an HTML report in an AWS S3 bucket](#saving-reports-to-s3).
 - [Easy setup with Slack Webhooks](#implementing-with-slack).
 Just add your Webhook URL and `lighthouse-check` will send results and optionally include versioning data like branch, author, PR, etc (typically from GitHub).